 Significant RepresentationsComplex Civil Litigation

-- Recently won a judgment for US$157 million following a two-week trial in the case and have successfully argued multiple appeals before the New York Court of Appeals and the New York Appellate Division related to the litigation.
+- Represented Cammeby’s International in connection with a dispute centered on the control of a national nursing-home company and related fiduciary duty and malpractice claims brought against the operating companies’ owners and former attorneys; won a judgment for US$157 million following a two-week trial in the case and successfully argued multiple appeals before the New York Court of Appeals and the New York Appellate Division related to the litigation.

 - Representing former directors of Paramount Biosciences and ChemRx in connection with a breach of fiduciary duty suit in New York Commercial Division brought by a litigation trust.

 - Represented a telecommunications company in a confidential breach of contract and fraud claims filed under seal in the Southern District of New York.

-- Representing the SkyLink Group, an aviation services provider, in connection with New York litigation concerning breach of contract and fiduciary duty claims; recently won an appeal dismissing most of the claims.
+- Represented the SkyLink Group, an aviation services provider, in connection with New York litigation concerning breach of contract and fiduciary duty claims; won an appeal dismissing most of the claims.

 - Represented Medarex, Inc. in successfully defending against a dozen shareholder suits filed in New Jersey federal and state courts seeking to block a US$2.4 billion merger.

 - Represented a foreign investment firm as lead counsel in an international arbitration arising out of breach of contract and unjust enrichment claims.